 An art teacher in Washington, D.C., for over thirty years, Alma Thomas (1891–1978) only began painting seriously after retirement.
 Initially a representative painter, her work evolved into exuberant abstract explorations of color and form, inspired by natural patterns.
 Her acrylic painting, Grassy Melodic Chant, bursts with light.
 Organic geometric blocks of turquoise color, arranged in mosaic patterns and bordered with white negative space, suggest the vibrant energy of blossoming flowers.
 Thomas was the first African-American woman to have a solo exhibition at the Whitney Museum of American Art, in 1972, at the age of eighty-one.
+Her painting Resurrection was selected by the Obamas to be part of the White House art collection, the first work in the collection by an African American woman.
 In 2019, one of Thomas' paintings sold for $2.6 million at Christie's.

 Walking, 1958.
 Oil on canvas.